Vegetation Schedule 2019

 We have partnered with Spoon River Electric Cooperative and multiple contract crews to perform tree trimming and selected herbicide application.

-These crews will mechanically clear circuits from the Virginia, New Berlin, Bluff Springs and Bishop substations (green areas on map); and will selectively apply herbicide to brush as needed along circuits fed from the in the Middletown, Petersburg, Saidora and New Berlin substations (blue areas on map).
+These crews will cut and mow vegetation on circuits branching out from our substations in Athens, Mason City and north of Poplar City; we will also finish work along Bluff Springs and Bishop substations (green areas on map).
+Crews will also apply herbicide to brush as needed in areas along circuits fed from the Virginia, Bishop, Mason City, Bluff Springs, Sherman, Barclay, Lanesville and Middletown substations (blue areas on map).

 Crews are directed to trim to the American National Standards Institute requirements to assure the continued health of trees.
 These practices may not be the most visually appealing, but they are healthier for the tree in the long term and safer for our members, employees and the public.

 Our specifications are to clear single-phase lines at least 15 feet and three-phase lines at least 25 feet from the center line of the pole, ground to sky.
 Smaller trees and brush under lines are removed to allow access and eliminate future growing problems.

 We selectively apply herbicide to brush as needed in areas that were trimmed the previous year in order to control problematic re-growth.
 This is the most beneficial and cost effective method of right-of-way maintenance.